 Rates after a speeding ticket

 Drivers typically see a sizable jump in their premium after a speeding ticket.
-The size of the increase typically varies on how much over the speeding ticket you were going as well as your past driving history.
+The size of the increase typically varies on how much over the speed limit you were going as well as your past driving history.
 Speeding tickets generally influence premiums because speeding is one of the leading causes of accidents and claims across the nation.

 |Car insurance company||Florida average annual premium for full coverage before a speeding ticket||Florida average annual premium for full coverage after a speeding ticket||% difference|